ministryofjustice/hmpps-forge/examples-app/server/journeys/forge-developer-guide/content/validation.md

 - **Extract reusable rule arrays.** Common patterns like "required valid date" can be shared across fields by spreading a validation rule arrays into `validWhen`.
+- **Use validation groups when a step has multiple actions.** If each button should validate a different set of fields, assign rules to named groups and use `validate: { groups: [...] }` on each submit hook.
+- **Keep ungrouped rules for simple steps.** If you have a single submit button that validates everything, `validate: true` and no `groups` property is clearer than explicitly naming a group.